 Would the proposed project require the use of land that may contain hazardous substances or may be contaminated?
 Explain your response and describe how such land was evaluated for hazardous substance contamination.
 Early consultation with appropriate expertise agencies (e.g., US Environmental Protection Agency (EPA), EPA-certified state and local governments) is recommended.
 The land for the footprint of the IAB Expansion has been previously disturbed with a variety of aviation-related activities.
-The proposed project does not involve any Solid Waste Management Units or areas of concern that are the subject of RCRA Corrective Action.
 Any hazardous material encountered throughout project activities will be disposed of in accordance with applicable laws and regulations.